lucien1011/FastSimulation/README.md

 ##Some information

 The EDProducer for the hit merger is added to FastSimulation/TrackingRecHitProducer/src/, as RecHitMerger.cc.
 The function passmerge reads two rechits and compare their distance.
-If the distance is larger than the mergedist in RecHitMerger_cfi.py, then the two rechits will be merged by the function mergehit.
+If the distance is larger than the mergedist in RecHitMerger_cfi.py, then the two rechits will be merged by the function mergehit, which produces a newhit from two input rechits by averaging their positions and adding their errors by quadrature.

 Notice that to run the hit merging I have modified:
 ```shell